Analysis | 3 takeaways from Joe Biden’s inauguration

 “Here we stand just days after a riotous mob thought they could use violence to silence the will of the people, to stop the work of our democracy, to drive us from this sacred ground,” Biden said.
 “It did not happen.
 It will never happen.
 Not today, not tomorrow, not ever.
 Not ever.”

-Biden frequently noted the challenges the country faces, like Trump sought to do, but he did so with a much more uplifting tone, even suggesting the country had already overcome one of its darkest days — again, apparently referring to the events of two weeks ago.
+Biden frequently noted the challenges the country faces, like Trump sought to do, but he did so with a much more uplifting tone, even suggesting that the country had already overcome one of its darkest days — again, apparently referring to the events of two weeks ago.

 “Together, we shall write an American story of hope, not fear of unity, not division of light, not darkness,” Biden said.
 “A story of decency and dignity, love and healing, greatness and goodness.
 May this be the story that guides us, the story that inspires us, and the story that tells ages yet to come that we answered the call of history, we met the moment, democracy and hope, truth and justice did not die on our watch but thrived, that America secured liberty at home and stood once again as a beacon to the world.”

-Biden’s comments about what happened two weeks ago made a point to emphasize unity, but they also suggested the threat to democracy Trump lit won’t soon be extinguished — an acknowledgment that this is something both he and the country will have to deal with moving forward.
+Biden’s comments about what happened two weeks ago made a point to emphasize unity, but they also suggested that the threat to democracy Trump lit won’t soon be extinguished — an acknowledgment that this is something both he and the country will have to deal with moving forward.

-3. A call for “boldness” from a pragmatist
+3. A call for 'boldness’ from a pragmatist

 Biden emerged as the pragmatic pick in a Democratic presidential primary field full of mostly more liberal candidates.
 Democrats apparently decided he was the best vessel through which to defeat Trump.
 And most of Biden’s Cabinet picks have been in keeping with his political modus operandi.